Counterfactual Simulation Training for Chain-of-Thought Faithfulness: Experiments

 \textbf{Results.} The results are shown in \Cref{fig:prompting_baselines}.
 For both models, we find that CST far exceeds the best prompting baseline G-mean (by 25 points for \qwen and 35 for \gpt).
 Thus, explicitly training models for CoT faithfulness appears to be far more effective than prompting alone.

-\looseness=-1 Within prompting baselines, there are two notable trends: (1) The \emph{Test Description} prompt is the most effective baseline for \qwen.
-This prompt, shown in Appendix \Cref{fig:prompt_reasoning_variants}, explicitly describes the counterfactual simulation test to the model.
-This suggests that chat models can, to some extent, directly indicate whether a cue is counterfactually decisive for their output.
-(2) Increasing reasoning effort does not always improve CoT monitorability with \gpt, although it tends to increase the gap between the reasoning-only and outcome-only monitors.
-This result contrasts with improvements from reasoning effort in \citet{guan2025monitoring}, though we do not know the reason for the discrepancy.
+\looseness=-1 Two notable results for the prompting baselines are that: (1) The \emph{Test Description} prompt is an effective baseline.
+This prompt, shown in Appendix \Cref{fig:prompt_reasoning_variants}, explicitly describes the simulation test to the model.
+This suggests that chat models can, to some extent, indicate whether a cue is counterfactually decisive for their output.
+(2) Increasing reasoning effort does not always improve CoT monitorability with \gpt.
+The reasoning monitor performance is roughly flat as reasoning effort increases.